-(i) Related Party Disclosures
+o) Related Party Disclosures

-The Corporation adopted Public Sector Accounting Standard PS2200 Related Party Disclosures effective as of January 1, 2018.
-Under PS2200, related parties could be either an entity or an individual.
 Related parties exist when one party has the ability to control or has shared control over another party.
 Individuals that are key management personnel or close family members may also be related parties.

-Disclosure is only required when the transactions or events between related parties occur at a value different from what would have been recorded if they were not related and the transactions could have a material financial impact on the consolidated financial statements.
-Material financial impact would be based on an assessment of the terms and conditions underlying the transaction, the financial materiality of the transaction, the relevance of the information and the need for the information to enable the users to understand the financial statements.
+Disclosure is made when the transactions or events between related parties occur at a value different from what would have been recorded if they were not related and the transactions could have a material financial impact on the consolidated financial statements.

-Notes to the Consolidated Financial Statements (continued) Year ended December 31, 2018 (all dollar amounts in thousands of dollars)
+Notes to the Consolidated Financial Statements (continued) Year ended December 31, 2020 (all dollar amounts in thousands of dollars)